DogmaDragon/Stash-Docs/docs/Themes.md

 ---
 # **Themes**

+Stash supports Custom CSS themes to adjust the look-and-feel of the interface.
+There are several that have been created by the maintainers and users.

 <details open markdown="block">
   <summary>
     Table of Contents
   </summary>
+# Navigation Structure
 {: .no_toc }
-{: .no_toc .text-delta }
+{: .text-delta }
 1. TOC
 {:toc}
 </details>
-# Themes

-Stash supports Custom CSS themes to adjust the look-and-feel of the interface.
-There are several that have been created by the maintainers and users.

 ## Installing Themes